RubenMonlau/AndroidHoot/README.md

 # AndroidHoot
-Android Kahoot demanded by Txema, my professor, this is my try to make one in one sprint with my memorable fr iend Xavier Far
+Android Kahoot demanded by Txema, my professor, this is my try to make one in one sprint with my memorable friend Xavier Far